Michigan Social Studies Standards

 Absolute and Comparative Advantage – use the concepts of absolute and comparative advantages to explain why goods and services are produced in one nation or locale versus another.
 Lesson – What is Specialization?

 Domestic Activity and World Trade – assess the impact of trade policies, monetary policy, exchange rates, and interest rates on domestic activity and world trade.
 Examples may include but are not limited to: tariffs, quotas, export subsidies, product standards, other barriers.
-Lesson – International Trade
+Lesson – How Global Trade Shapes Our Economy

 Exchange Rate and World Trade – analyze the effects on trade from a change in an exchange rate between two currencies.
 Stock Game – Core Component